rpires71/milestone1/README.md

 **Tasks**

-- [ ] Add brief section: “Available for freelance teaching, intervention support, or curriculum resource development.”
+- [ ] Add brief section: "Available for part-time, full-time teaching or tutoring."
-- [ ] Include link: “Download My CV” and button to “View Teaching Experience”.
+- [ ] Include links: "Download CV" and "Work Experience".
-- [ ] Customise form field for “Organisation / Institution Name”.
 - [ ] Test for form reliability and professional tone.
 - [ ] Feature quick-access menu links to other pages.
 - [ ] Implement responsive navigation using HTML/CSS or Bootstrap.